-Once the mainline pavement adjacent to an intersection gained sufficient strength to allow construction traffic, the contractor was permitted to begin the intersection work.
+Once the mainline pavement around an intersection gained sufficient strength to allow construction traffic, the contractor was permitted to begin the intersection work.
 The intersection was closed to traffic at 6:00 p.m. to begin the asphalt removal.
 The contractor removed the 3 inches of asphalt and base and prepared the grade in 3 to 4 hours.
 This left 2 to 3 hours to place 50 to 79 feet of Fast Track II pavement.
-The intersections were generally open by the 6:00 a.m. requirement.
-Penalties were assessed for being 1/2 hour late on opening two intersections and being three hours late on one intersection.

 No major problems were encountered in placing the Fast Track II mix.
 Some initial difficulty was encountered in maintaining the target entrained air content.
 Type III cement traditionally has required higher dosages of air entrainment than Type I cement.
 Finishers reported some difficulty in finishing the surface.
-This was somewhat surprising since finishers on an experimental section of Fast Track II in Dubuque County reported the mix to be very easy to finish.
-No definite reason for this was determined.
-Some possible reasons are: higher mix temperature, warmer weather, longer elapsed time between batching and finishing, or a different gradation or particle shape.
+This was somewhat surprising since finishers on the experimental section of Fast Track II in Dubuque County reported the mix to be very easy to finish.

 Concrete for the mainline was batched from a portable batch plant two blocks from the project.
-The Fast Track II concrete was supplied from a local ready mix plant four miles from the project.
+The Fast Track II concrete was supplied by a local ready mix four miles from the project.
 Haul times were generally less than 20 minutes.

-Both the intersections and the mainline were cured using a white pigmented curing compound and burlene thermal blankets were placed over the pavement.
-At the intersections, the contractor placed the blankets within an hour after the section was poured.
-On the mainline, placement of the blankets was usually delayed for several hours after placement of the concrete in order to avoid marring of the surface.
-Joint sawing and sealing at the intersections began four to five hours after the concrete was placed.
+Both the intersections and the mainline were cured using a white pigmented curing compound.
+Burlene thermal blankets were also placed over the pavement.
+At the intersections, the contractor placed the blankets within an hour after the section was poured on the mainline, placement of the blankets were usually delayed for several hours after placement of the concrete.

+Joint sawing and sealing at the intersection began about four to five hours after the concrete was placed.
 Preformed neoprene joint material was used to expedite the sealing process in the intersections.
-An ASTM D 3405 type hot pour material was placed on the mainline pavement.
+An ASTM D3405 type hot pour joint seal material was placed on the mainline pavement.